NVlabs/MDP/resnet50+ablation/README.md

 ```

 > 💡 **Tip**: The mask file location will be printed during the pruning process, or you can find it in your specified output directory.

+> 💡 **Tip**: Since the provided LUT is generated on a TITAN V, it specifically targets latency reduction on that GPU.
+If you use our latency lookup table, we recommend measuring your pruned model’s latency on a TITAN V. For other hardware, you can generate your own LUT and evaluate the corresponding speedup.